Associate of Science in Radiologic Technology

 APPROVAL AND ACCREDITATION

-Kettering College is accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.
+Kettering College is accredited by the Higher Learning Commission, approved by the Adventist Accrediting Association (AAA), and authorized by the Ohio Board of Regents.
 The radiologic technology course of study is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606-3182, 312-704-5300, http://jrcert.org; and by the Ohio Department of Health X-Ray Control Program.